linode/docs/docs/guides/platform/migrate-to-linode/migrate-from-azure-disk-storage-to-linode-block-storage/index.md

     If you create an instance to use for this migration, you may wish to delete it after the migration is complete.
 Deleting an instance that has an attached volume does not delete the volume.
     {{< /note >}}

 1. Follow the [Add volumes](https://techdocs.akamai.com/cloud-computing/docs/manage-block-storage-volumes#add-volumes) product documentation to create and attach a new volume to the Linode instance.
-This volume have a capacity equal to or higher than the source Azure data disk.
+This volume should have a capacity equal to or higher than the total data stored on the source Azure disk.
+Review the [Migration Time Estimates](#migration-time-estimates) section for help with determining how much data is stored on the disk.

     When creating the volume, the Linode Cloud Manager displays instructions for how to create a filesystem on the new volume and then mount it.
 Make a note of the filesystem path that it is mounted under (e.g. `/mnt/your-volume-name`).